 Building a Diverse Future

-As a first-generation, underrepresented student, I always had difficulty finding a sense of belonging wherever I went, no matter the environment.
+As a first-generation, underrepresented student, I always had difficulty finding a sense of belonging wherever I went, no matter what the environment.

 Currently, I am pursuing my finance and risk management degree at the University of Colorado Denver.
 I was excited to visit Wells Fargo, as it is a well-established company that aligns with my field of study.